-- 1. There was procedural error in the hearing process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves; - 2.
-There is new evidence that was not reasonably available at the time of the hearing that could affect the outcome; and - 3.
+- a.
+There was procedural error in the hearing process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves; - b.
+There is new evidence that was not reasonably available at the time of the hearing that could affect the outcome; and/or - c.
 The hearing officer had a conflict of interest or bias that affected the outcome.
-See the principles in Section IV.B(B)(2).
+See the principles in Section IV.B.B.2.